TheArcticGiraffe/The-Southern-Campaign-Wiki/Session Notes/Session 2 - Deeper In.md

 Inside, find a display case, smashed in glass.
 Inside is a small silver ring on a blue cushion.
 After a brief discussion of whether we should have one outside in case the doors swing shut, Aleks takes it.

-Orion casts "Comprehend Languages" in order to read an inscription on the ring, learns that it say "Ghost Burn"
+Orion casts "Comprehend Languages" in order to read an inscription on the ring, learns that it says "Ghost Burn"

 TK Ask Shashank what language the ring inscription was written in.